gemini-oss/starfleet/README.md

 You can make lambdas to do whatever it is that you want to do with the proper context of the AWS account or region that you want to operate in.

-## Documentation
-There is a lot of documentation -- to much for this simple readme!
-Check out our fancy docs here: https://gemini-oss.github.io/starfleet